wasabipesto/valinor/README.md

 - 6x 12TB WD Elements shucked, in RAID5

 # First-time setup
 SSH in for the first time!
-DO images are always super old, so we're going to update everything first.
+If you do this with DO's basic setup, you'll be dropped in as root.
+We're going to make good use of it and update everything first.

 	apt update
 	apt upgrade

 Now we set up a new user so we don't keep using the root account.
-Obviously change the username if you're one of the many people not named Justin.
-We're also going to move the ssh keys from the root account over to the new one.
+We're also going to move the ssh keys from the root account over to the new one so we can still login.

+	NEWUSER=[username to be added]
-	adduser justin
+	adduser $NEWUSER
-	mkdir /home/justin/.ssh
+	mkdir /home/$NEWUSER/.ssh
-	mv .ssh/authorized_keys /home/justin/.ssh/authorized_keys
+	mv .ssh/authorized_keys /home/$NEWUSER/.ssh/authorized_keys
-	chown -R justin:justin /home/justin/.ssh
+	chown -R $NEWUSER:$NEWUSER /home/$NEWUSER/.ssh
-	chown justin:justin /opt
+	chown $NEWUSER:$NEWUSER /opt
-	usermod -aG sudo justin
+	usermod -aG sudo $NEWUSER

 Now update our ssh config: Change sshd port from 22 to some other port, for security.
 Disable root login and password authentication.